DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 The young girl, who was so comfortably napping, opened her eyes when she heard Kai's voice.
 The only one who would remain calm, when so many soldiers were eagerly stomping the earth, would be Rinne.

-"When we're going to fight angels and elfs?"
+"When we're going to fight angels and elves?"

 "Once we'll finish preparations.
 It was easy to attack Vanessa since she was staying in capital.